idrinth-thalui/core/dialogue/about/idrinthFollowerDialogueFamilyTopic.md

 - My mother is dead, she lived a long, fulfilling life.
 - I never had children, just never had the chance to get any.
 - My love for chimer cuisine is based on my family.
 My former wife was a good cook.
 Now dunmer cuisine is the closest it gets.
-- My brother rose far in military ranks in a short timeframe.
-He profitted a lot from the orsimer leaving.
+- My brother rose far in military ranks in a short time.
+He profited a lot from the orsimer leaving.